At work we use Exchange where I have a mailbox and an Archive mailbox.

-At work I can see both my mailbox and Archive mailbox in Outlook 2010.
-As I also have Outlook 2010 at home, I configured my work account at home as well.
+At work I can see both my mailbox and Archive mailbox in Outlook 2013.
+As I also have Outlook at home (via Office 365), I configured my work account at home as well.
 However, at home I can only see my mailbox but not my Archive mailbox.

 How can I make my Archive mailbox visible at home as well?

-The Archive mailbox of an Exchange 2010 account is only available in Outlook when you installed Office 2010 with an “Office 2010 Pro Plus” license key which can be obtained via Volume Licensing.
-Any other license (not even the Standard Volume License) will not give access to the Exchange Online Archive from within Outlook.
+Any other license (not even the Standard Volume License) will not give you access to the Exchange Online Archive from within Outlook.

 Accessing your Online Archive via Outlook 2007

 If you are using Outlook 2007, then you’ll require at least Hotfix KB2458611.
 This adds support to connect to your Online Archive but will not add Outlook 2010/2013/2016/2019/365 specific features such as integral search and archiving policies.

 In addition, you’ll require one of the following licenses;